Skip to main content

 Now that you’ve created your account, you’re ready to deploy your first Bnode:

-1. Open the Bnodes page in the web interface.
+1. Open the Deploy Bnode in the web interface.

-4. In the field under Bnode Name, enter the name quickstart-bnode.
+4. In the field under Bnode Name, keep the default provided or change the name.

-6. Click Deploy On-Demand to deploy and start your Bnode.
-You’ll be redirected back to the Bnodes page after a few seconds.
+5. Click Deploy Bnode to deploy and start your Bnode.
+You’ll be redirected to the Bnode Management page after a few seconds.

 If you haven’t set up payments yet, you’ll be prompted to add a payment method and purchase credits for your account.